 The Nanda Center fosters life-long learning and collaborates across disciplines with DU's Daniels College of Business and Josef Korbel School of International Studies, as well as other institutions.
 Along with promoting scholarship and discussion of international law, the center will host programs for lawyers, students and community members.

-The center, which is part of the International Legal Studies program at the Sturm College of Law, is named for Ved Nanda, the director of international legal studies and vice provost of internationalization at DU.
+The center, which is part of the International Legal Studies program at the Sturm College of Law, is named for Ved Nanda, the director of international legal studies at DU.
 It was launched with a gift from one of his former students.